Adelic C*-correspondences and parabolic induction: -correspondences for adelic parabolic induction

-\begin{remark} Theorem \ref{parakjn} provides a Hilbert $C^*$-module approach to global parabolic induction of adelic groups.
-It leaves open several questions and problems: \begin{enumerate} \item The problem of obtaining results similar to Theorem \ref{parakjn}, in the vein of Langlands- and Bernstein-Zelevinsky classification, for admissible representations would rely on a framework beyond $C^*$--algebras. \item Jacquet functors and Bernstein's second adjoint theorem, as discussed in Remark \ref{lanlandadljn}, can be attacked starting from the search for a left inner product.
-For the real place \cite{CCH-16}, there is a left inner product if we restrict to the reduced group $C^*$-algebra that was used in \cite{CH-17} for constructing adjoint functors in the case of $G=SL_2(\R)$. \item The problem of characterizing the unitary dual of $G(\A)$, or already the reduced unitary dual, is by Remark \ref{adjnakdjnadkjn} equivalent in the local case and the global case.
+\begin{remark} Proposition \ref{parakjn} raises some questions and problems: \begin{enumerate} \item The problem of obtaining results similar to Proposition \ref{parakjn}, in the vein of Langlands- and Bernstein-Zelevinsky classification, for admissible representations would rely on a framework beyond $C^*$--algebras. \item Jacquet functors and Bernstein's second adjoint theorem, can be attacked starting from the search for a left inner product.
+For the real place \cite{CCH-16}, there is a left inner product if we restrict to the reduced group $C^*$-algebra that was used in \cite{CCH-18} for constructing adjoint functors. \item The problem of characterizing the unitary dual of $G(\A)$, or already the reduced unitary dual, is by Remark \ref{adjnakdjnadkjn}, equivalent to the characterizing the unitary duals in all the local cases.
 It is not clear to the authors if elegant work such as \cite{afgoaub,CCH-16} can be emulated and compute the reduced unitary dual directly in the global case of $G(\A)$. \end{enumerate} \end{remark}